Attict/quill/README.md

 * Add: Rect, Point, Size -to eliminate the need for 'ui/math' libraries and to avoid conflicting.
 * Add other shapes: Poly, Circle, etc.

+## Working Branches

+* Master - The most stable build.
+Generally, you should use this branch.
+* Beta - New changes that are being prepared for the master branch.
+This will be more stable than Dev, but less stable than Master.
+* Dev - Actively developed changes.
+This branch will have the latest and greatest changes, which you may test out.
+However, things could break here.

 ## Bugs